 How can I apply?

-All prospective research students must apply using the graduate online portal.
+All prospective research students must apply using the online application system.
 Please read the programme description and the answers to frequently asked questions below, before proceeding.

 When is the deadline for applications?